CoSchedule Launches Three Brand New Products to Transform the Way Marketers Work: Watch Announcement Video

 Once projects have been identified, prioritized, and selected, it’s time to plan them out into sprints.

-The nuts and bolts of sprint planning will be explained in a later chapter, but at a high level, it entails determining all the tasks that each team member will be responsible for on each project.
+The nuts and bolts of sprint planning will be explained in a later chapter, but at a high level, sprint planning entails determining all the tasks that each team member will be responsible for on each project.
 It also charts out when each step will be due.